 Switzerland already enjoys one of the best information and telecommunication infrastructures in the world.
 According to OECD surveys (OECD Broadband Portal, December 2013) Switzerland has the world's highest broadband penetration with 44.9%, ahead of the Netherlands and Denmark.
 This result is further endorsed by technology service provider Akamai's 'State of the Internet report', which accords Switzerland the European title in ultra-broadband availability and third place in a global comparison.

-Our mobile network has come first in trade magazine connect's network test for the sixth consecutive year.
+The Swisscom mobile network has been repeatedly acknowledged in trade magazine connect's network test.
 In 2012 Swisscom was Switzerland's first mobile network operator to introduce commercial 4G/LTE.
-Today the company provides 97% of the Swiss population with 4G/LTE.
+Today the company provides 98% of the Swiss population with 4G/LTE.
 In areas with particularly high traffic volumes along roads and in very busy places 4G/LTE microcells supply the necessary network capacity.
 Swisscom is increasingly opting for dedicated antenna systems in large commercial buildings and public indoor areas.

 Swisscom operates 24 data centres in Switzerland.
 These centres currently keep around 20 petabytes of data online – although this figure can be more than doubled when you take into account the necessary data backups.
 In the Storage Area Network (SAN) more than 25,000 ports and/or active operating system instances are available for around 15,000 servers.
 In Bern, we opened Switzerland's most modern data centre in 2014.